rootstrap/blog/content/Rails N + 2 queries - Bruno Vezoli.md

 ```

 Now we have the N + 1 queries we had in the beginning and also an additional query to preload data we are not going to use
 (which will increase our application's memory footprint but that's a story for another day).
+You may wonder why doesn't Rails
+just iterate the comments collection and select posts that are not censored.
+Well, in this simple example, it could.
+But if we start doing
+some more complex queries and adding raw SQL fragments it's going to get a lot more difficult.

 ### Add Bullet, duh